xilapa/SiteWatcher/README.md

 - Remove dead code and unnecessary abstractions;
 - Improve the intelligent search using an algorithm like the Levenshtein distance, removing some search business rules from the database;
 - Implementing a full hexagonal architecture;
-- Increase test coverage;
+- Increase test coverage to 80% at least;
 - Remove dependencies that make heavy use of reflection or have a high memory usage;
-- Move background email sendings from WebAPI to the worker using RabbitMQ;
+~~- Move background email sendings from WebAPI to the worker using RabbitMQ;~~
 - Implement a "can crawl the site" validation (some sites block web crawlers) with a response sent by WebSockets using SignalR;
 - Move the email sending to a microservice written in golang;
 - Implement notifications by Telegram;